 The Appointed Actuaries are also asked to disclose the effect of using a 3.5% flat discount rate as the valuation interest rate where the liability cash flows have been determined assuming a current and future interest rate environment of 3.5%.
 For assumed inflation rates, Investment Income Tax, participating policyholder dividends, adjustable features and minimum interest crediting rates, the Appointed Actuaries should reflect interest rates immediately moving to 3.5% and remaining there for all future years.

 For both fixed income and non-fixed income assets, the Appointed Actuary must discuss the following:

 The use of non-fixed income assets (e.g. equities, real estate, timber, etc.) for CALM valuation must be disclosed and described.
 The basis for the expected experience assumption and the MfAD is to be disclosed, separately for income and growth assumptions.
 The timing and amount of the one-time shock to value should be disclosed along with the rationale supporting these assumptions.

-Regarding 2340.14.1 of the CSOP, the Appointed Actuary must discuss the methodology used to derive the discount rate used in calculating the maximum amount of non-fixed income assets at each projected period.
+Regarding 2340.20 of the SOP, the Appointed Actuary must discuss the methodology used to derive the discount rates used in calculating the maximum amount of non-fixed income assets at each projected period and the discount rates.

 The following table should be filled in: